General

 Casting techniques for sculpture.
 Glynis Beecroft.

 Clay lover’s guide to making molds.
+Pierce Clayton.

 Moulding and casting; its technique and application.
 Carl Dame Clarke.